 Yes, ACC will make the final determination on transfer courses; only credits from regionally accredited colleges and universities are accepted by ACC.
 Please note that if you are designated TSI complete, you will need to submit a written request for evaluation of your transcripts (see any ACC Admissions office at any campus).

-The Sonography Department Chair MUST review all transfer courses/transcripts and complete a Degree Plan Worksheet prior to an individual submitting his/her application for admission to a Sonography Program.
-This review occurs during your Sonography Programs Advising Session.
+The Sonography Department Chair MUST review all transfer courses/transcripts and complete a Degree Plan Worksheet prior to an individual submitting his/her application for admission to the Sonography Program.
+This review occurs during your Sonography Program Advising Session.

 If you are taking the co-requisite or prerequisite courses at another college to fulfill the requirements to apply for admission to a Sonography Program, please ensure that the descriptions of those courses match the ACC course descriptions.
 We recommend that you seek assistance from advisors and/or counselors at the college where you are planning to take those transfer courses.